Beaver-related problems and solutions

 - In 1999, Chinook salmon were listed as a Threatened species in Puget Sound under the Endangered Species Act.
-Since then, many millions of dollars have been spent doing stream and river restoration, which includes planting lots of trees and shrubs -- also known as beaver food.
+Since then, many millions of dollars have been spent on stream and river restoration, which includes planting lots of trees and shrubs.
+These trees and shrubs are beaver food.

 - In 2000, voters in Washington State approved a ban on "body gripping traps."
 Body-gripping traps are lethal traps that were by far the most commonly used traps for beavers and many other furbearers.
 Trapping continues in Washington, but the non-body gripping traps are expensive, heavy to work with, and harder to use.
 This change in law resulted in a dramatic decline (around 77 percent) in recreational trapping of beavers statewide.

 - The value of fur also declined during this time period.

 Because of these three changes, beaver populations are now growing and expanding into areas that have not had beaver present since before the area was first settled by Europeans.
 This current human landscape we have created was not built with beavers in mind.
 And to make things even more challenging, the extreme weather events resulting from climate change also bring more water into stream systems at times.

 What are the solutions?

 If your problem is a result of back-water flooding from beaver dams, one or more "engineered solution" may be able to help.
 Water level control devices allow the beavers to remain present while water continues to flow downstream.
 If beavers are cutting your trees and shrubs, there are a few different solutions.
 This table provides a summary of possible solutions to different beaver challenges.
 It also presents the pros and cons of different solutions and shows a rough estimate of cost.